-If the bridge passes step 2, record the measured value D2 = value of downward vertical deflection during step 2 of the target for the right unit of decking.
-Compute and record: Aggregate deflection = D1A + D1B + D2.
+If the bridge passes step 2, record the measured value D2 = absolute value of vertical deflection of the target for the right unit of decking.

 12.6.
 Unloading

 If the bridge collapses during unloading, it is not eligible for awards in any category.